0xProject/0x-launch-kit-frontend/README.md

 -   `REACT_APP_TAKER_FEE`: The fee in ZRX payed when filling an order.
 Defaults to `100000000000000000`

 Check `.env.example` for the full list.

+### Using custom themes

+If you want to add your own theme for the app, please read the THEMES.MD file